krzemienski/awesome-video/README.md

 * [ElderByte-/docker-java-media](https://github.com/ElderByte-/docker-java-media)  - JRE 10 (Java 10) and media tools (ffmpeg).
 * [FFmpeg/FFV1](https://github.com/FFmpeg/FFV1)  - The FFV1 lossless video codec specification.
 * [FFmpeg/FFmpeg](https://github.com/FFmpeg/FFmpeg)  - Mirror of git://source.ffmpeg.org/ffmpeg.git.
-* [FallingSnow/h265ize](https://github.com/FallingSnow/h265ize)  - A node utility utilizing ffmpeg to encode videos with the hevc codec. - FallingSnow/h265ize [unmaintained]
+* [FallingSnow/h265ize](https://github.com/FallingSnow/h265ize)  - A node utility utilizing ffmpeg to encode videos with the hevc codec. - FallingSnow/h265ize
 * [Generate MPEG-TS from file with ffmpeg](https://medium.com/@eyevinntechnology/generate-mpeg-ts-from-file-with-ffmpeg-7561181e6369?source=userActivityShare-94bccb50d11-1560983471&_branch_match_id=670020142756633081)  - In this post I will describe how an MPEG-TS multicast stream can be generated with ffmpeg by looping an MP4 file and a Docker container…
 * [How to decode a video (memory file / byte string) and step through it frame by frame in python?](https://stackoverflow.com/questions/60558412/how-to-decode-a-video-memory-file-byte-string-and-step-through-it-frame-by-f)  - I am using python to do some basic image processing, and want to extend it to process a video frame by frame.
 I get the video as a blob from a server - .webm encoded - and have it in python as a b...
 * [How to generate a fmp4 hls live stream with FFMPEG](https://nomadyun.wordpress.com/2018/04/12/how-to-generate-a-fmp4-hls-live-stream-with-ffmpeg/)  - ffmpeg -re -stream_loop -1 -i voweb.mp4 -hls_fmp4_init_filename init.mp4 -vf “settb=AVTB,setpts=’trunc(PTS/1K)*1K+st\(1,trunc(RTCTIME/1K))-1K*trunc(ld(1)/1K)’,\ drawtext=fontfile=…